thoemmi/Solutionizer/readme.md

 - Manual refresh of project repository
 - Including *.sln in project repository
 - multi-select tree view both in project repository and solution
+- Show hints in UI if a project has unsolvable references
 - Extensibility
  - custom plugins for project customization, e.g. coloring